Grenell says he has support at home for global push to decriminalize homosexuality

 “This is not about Iran.
 This is not just about Iran,” he says.
 “This is about 71 countries, and Iran is one of them.”

 Grenell sat down with NBC News as three U.S. officials say he is under consideration to be Trump’s next ambassador to the United Nations, a post for which he was also considered previously.
-Trump’s previous pick to replace former U.N.
-Ambassador Nikki Haley, Heather Nauert, withdrew from consideration over the weekend, creating an opening for one of the most prominent roles on Trump’s foreign policy team.
+Trump’s initial pick to replace Nikki Haley, Heather Nauert, withdrew from consideration over the weekend, creating an opening for one of the most prominent roles on Trump’s foreign policy team.

 “I serve at the pleasure of the president,” Grenell said when asked if he was interested in the U.N. job.
 Pressed again on whether he would consider taking the position, he said: “I really serve at the pleasure of the president.”